What to Expect

 If you like a route, don’t be afraid to shout it out!
 You can post on our Facebook page or tag us @dirtyfreehub in Instagram or just send us an email.

-To use our rides you need to have a GPS.
-Yes, some of you old school folks want those turn by turn directions and skip carrying a GPS.
-That’s all fine if you do rides on big roads, but these are off the beaten path and we have found most people just get lost so we haven’t really helped them much.
-Modifying the directions proved to be a nightmare so instead, we just say you wanna, gotta have a GPS.
-That means either use your smartphone or buy a Garmin.
-Sorry about that!
+To use our rides we strongly suggest that you have a GPS device.
+Yes, some of you old school folks want those turn by turn directions and skip carrying a GPS device.
+That’s all fine if you do rides on major signed roads, but many of our routes are off the beaten path and we have found most people get lost solely relying on a cue sheet.
+We still do post cue sheets, but we mostly do this so that the GPS devices provide accurate turn by turn directions.
+GPS devices we like are Garmin and Wahoo.
+GPS apps we like include RideWithGPS and Gaia.

 Using a GPS

 Don’t know how to use a GPS?
 Here are a couple of hints to get you started.
 We recommend you try mapping out a few routes close to home and trying them BEFORE you head out on one of ours.
 Duh!
 Yep, our routes have few cars; that means nobody is going to find you.
 And we often have ZIP, ZERO data or cell coverage.

 Can I Steal Your Rides?